ImperialCollegeLondon/rcds_intro_cpp/Chapter2/README.md

 6. Run the code and check the output.

-## Exercise 2 - Compute area and pertimeter of a rectangle
+## Variables in C++ - exercise 2 - Compute area and pertimeter of a rectangle

 Write a program in C++ that computes the area and perimeter of a rectangle.